 Fees: All fees, drugs and diets charges are subject to VAT at the current rate.
 We will happily provide an estimate as to the probable costs of a course of treatment.
 Please bear in mind that any estimate given can only be approximate – often a pet’s illness will not follow a conventional course.

-Invoicing and Payment Terms: Payment terms are strictly at point of treatment and subsequent invoice unless an account has previously been agreed with Knotts Yard Veterinary Practice (farm, equine and charity accounts).
-An itemised invoice will be produced after each investigation or treatment..
-Clients on account will normally be invoiced at the end of each month.
+Invoicing and Payment Terms: Payment terms are strictly at point of treatment and subsequent invoice unless an account has previously been agreed with Knotts Yard Veterinary Practice.
+An itemised invoice will be produced after each investigation or treatment.

 Knotts Yard Veterinary Practice reserves the right to add a late payment fee of £25 to any outstanding invoice after 30 days of issue.
 This late payment fee may be waived at the discretion of Knotts Yard Veterinary Practice in exceptional circumstances .
 Any fees that are outstanding for more than three months will incur a 5% interest charge plus any subsequent debt collecting agency or court fees.